kiku69/portfoolio/README.md

-This is a project made with html, css and I made it myself
+This is a portfoolio that's made with html, css and I made it myself